Poznań Circuit

-Tor Poznań is a 4.083 km motorsport race track located in the Ławica area of Poznań, Poland.
+The Poznań Circuit (Tor Poznań) is a 4.083 km motorsport race track located in the Ławica area of Poznań, Poland.
 The circuit also has a small 1.509 km kart circuit layout.
-The circuit was resurfaced and renovated in 2006, and it has FIA Grade 3 standards.
+The circuit was resurfaced and renovated in 2006; as an FIA Grade 3 circuit, it is the only racing circuit homologated by the FIA in Poland.

+In October 2023, a decision to close the circuit due to violation of noise regulations was issued following an inspection by the Polish Chief Inspectorate of Environmental Protection.
+In April 2026, it was formally announced that the circuit would be closed after an appeal by the circuit's owners was rejected.
+The next day, the Inspectorate temporarily suspended the decision.

 Lap records

 Marc Gené held the unofficial lap record with a lap of 1:14.700 with Ferrari 248 F1 in a demonstration event in 2007.
-As of July 2025, the fastest official race lap records at the Tor Poznań are listed as:
+As of July 2026, the fastest official race lap records at the Tor Poznań are listed as: